rillig/pkglint/codewalk.md

 		"WARN: ~/sysutils/checkperms/Makefile:3: "+
 			"This package should be updated to 1.13 (supports more file formats; see ../../doc/TODO:5).", "ERROR: ~/sysutils/checkperms/Makefile:4: Invalid category \"tools\".",
-		"ERROR: ~/sysutils/checkperms/README: Packages in main pkgsrc must not have a README file.", "ERROR: ~/sysutils/checkperms/TODO: Packages in main pkgsrc must not have a TODO file.", "ERROR: ~/sysutils/checkperms/distinfo:7: SHA1 hash of patches/patch-checkperms.c differs "+ "(distinfo has asdfasdf, patch file has e775969de639ec703866c0336c4c8e0fdd96309c).", "WARN: ~/sysutils/checkperms/patches/patch-checkperms.c:12: Premature end of patch hunk "+ "(expected 1 lines to be deleted and 0 lines to be added).", "4 errors, 2 warnings and 1 note found.", t.Shquote("(Run \"pkglint -e -Wall -Call %s\" to show explanations.)", "sysutils/checkperms"), t.Shquote("(Run \"pkglint -fs -Wall -Call %s\" to show what can be fixed automatically.)", "sysutils/checkperms"), t.Shquote("(Run \"pkglint -F -Wall -Call %s\" to automatically fix some issues.)", "sysutils/checkperms"))
+		"ERROR: ~/sysutils/checkperms/TODO: Packages in main pkgsrc must not have a TODO file.", "ERROR: ~/sysutils/checkperms/distinfo:7: SHA1 hash of patches/patch-checkperms.c differs "+ "(distinfo has asdfasdf, patch file has e775969de639ec703866c0336c4c8e0fdd96309c).", "WARN: ~/sysutils/checkperms/patches/patch-checkperms.c:12: Premature end of patch hunk "+ "(expected 1 lines to be deleted and 0 lines to be added).", "3 errors, 2 warnings and 1 note found.", t.Shquote("(Run \"pkglint -e -Wall -Call %s\" to show explanations.)", "sysutils/checkperms"), t.Shquote("(Run \"pkglint -fs -Wall -Call %s\" to show what can be fixed automatically.)", "sysutils/checkperms"), t.Shquote("(Run \"pkglint -F -Wall -Call %s\" to automatically fix some issues.)", "sysutils/checkperms"))